iozozturk/datastore-scala/README.md

 Current implementations of Google Cloud Datastore Java client library and other custom implementations found on Github are synchronous and blocking.
 This creates performance issues at scale.
-This library use Datastore Proto files and gRPC as backend so that all communication layer is async and return `Future`s.
+This library use Datastore Proto files and gRPC as backend so that all communication layer is async and return `Future`.
 Also relevant Datastore classes are created from official Google Cloud Datastore Proto files to be consistent and provides easy migration in future.

 ## Usage